 Application Fees and Essays

-While it’s ambitious and exciting to try your luck at a lot of schools, you will mostly likely be subject to a decent application fee for each of them.
-This is the first of many places where you’ll have to make a payment from overseas; tuition and other expenses will come after you commit to a university.
-I highly recommend looking into Zero forex mark-up cards to make these payments – remember, finances can get tricky and it’s good to set yourself up for practical spending and saving opportunities as early as possible.
+While it’s ambitious and exciting to try your luck at a lot of schools, you will most likely be subject to a decent application fee for each of them.
+This is the first of many places where you’ll have to make a payment overseas from India; tuition and other expenses will come after you commit to a university.
+I highly recommend looking into zero forex mark-up cards to make these payments – remember, finances can get tricky and it’s good to set yourself up for practical spending and saving opportunities as early as possible.
+Equip yourself with important information about do’s & don’ts while carrying money abroad.

 Coming back to application fees, instead of racking up a huge bill and spending excessive hours on essays, try to use the above tips to narrow down your list to places that you really appreciate.
 Counsellors often recommend applying to a combination of “safety”, “target”, and “reach” schools.
 This is good advice, but often, students will only put real thought into the target and reach schools and choose their safety schools quite randomly.